JuliaGraphics/Luxor.jl/docs/src/howto/text.md

 ### Typst

-You can use [Typst](https://typst.app) to add equations and other formatted text to Luxor drawings.
+You can use [Typst](https://typst.app) to add equations and other typeset text to Luxor drawings.
 This feature is provided by the Julia package [Typstry.jl](https://github.com/jakobjpeters/Typstry.jl).

 ```julia
 using Luxor